monerodocs/md/docs/cryptography/asymmetric/public-key.md

 definition nicely described in [this article](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).
 What is important is that result of addition is always a point on the curve.
 For example, G + G is another point on the curve.

+## Use cases

+[Monero address](/public-address/standard-address) is composed of public spend key and public view key.
+These keys are used to build stealth addresses to receive payments.